 Coordinate handoffs, schedule deliberately, and lock your tracking before assets go live—this is how campaigns scale without turning launches into chaos.
 Get these three pieces right and the rest becomes measurable, repeatable work.

-Start by treating launch results like a diagnostic — not a verdict.
+Treat launch results as a diagnostic tool instead of a definitive measure.
 Compare channels and influencers against the same set of performance metrics, then use those comparisons to decide which relationships to double down on, which creative formats to repeat, and which spends to reallocate.

 Step 9: Analyze Channel and Influencer Performance